simorjay/Azure-Health-Extension/README.md

 ## Setting up Pre-Requisites and enabling services ##

-The Deploy the Health data and AI (Extension) solution will require the configuration and set up including the configuration of a clean client install host, and service rights to deploy the components.
+The Deploy the Health data and AI - Extension solution will require the configuration and set up including the configuration of a known good client install host, and service rights to deploy the components.
 This can be found in the Run **deploy.ps1** with the **installModules** switch to install and verify all components are correctly set up of the [deployment guide](./deployment.md).

 ## Setting up the PaaS based health data and AI solution ##